ShrajanKumar/ShrajanKumar/README.md

  One word Introduction: Curious

-👀 I’m interested in Linearalgebra,Statistics,Datascience and Machine Learning
+👀 I’m interested in Statistics,Datascience , Machine Learning  and Linearalgebra

 🌱 Ihave completed Msc in Statistics and
 - 💞️ I’m looking for freshers role or internship in the field of machine learning